-Upon completion of the Offering, the Company will have, 55,092,330 shares of Common Stock outstanding, assuming no exercise of the Underwriters' over-allotment option and no exercise of then outstanding options.
-Of these shares, the 3,600,000 shares sold in the Offering and the 7,153,000 shares sold in the Initial Public Offering (except those shares acquired by affiliates of the Company) will be freely tradeable, without restriction, under the Securities Act.
-The remaining 44,339,330 shares will be "restricted securities" within the meaning of Rule 144 promulgated under the Securities Act.
-Of these restricted securities, approximately 44,141,670 will be subject to the restrictions on sales described below.
-Following the expiration of such restrictions, all of the restricted securities will be immediately eligible for sale, subject to the volume limitations and other restrictions of Rule 144 (but not the holding period requirement), except that approximately 26,000 of the restricted securities will not become eligible for sale until expiration of applicable holding periods.
+Upon completion of the Offering, the Company will have 55,103,030 shares of Common Stock outstanding, assuming no exercise of the Underwriters' over-allotment option and no exercise of then outstanding options.
+Of these shares, the 4,000,000 shares sold in the Offering and the 7,153,000 shares sold in the Initial Public Offering (except those shares acquired by affiliates of the Company) will be freely tradeable, without restriction, under the Securities Act.
+The remaining 43,950,030 shares will be "restricted securities" within the meaning of Rule 144 promulgated under the Securities Act.
+Of these restricted securities, approximately 43,200,000 will be subject to agreements restricting transfer or sale described below.
+Following the expiration of such agreements, all of the restricted securities will be eligible for sale, subject in certain cases to the volume limitations and other restrictions of Rule 144 (but not the holding period requirement).

-In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned Restricted Shares for at least two years (including, in certain circumstances, the holding period of a prior owner) would be entitled to sell within any three-month period a number of shares that does not exceed the greater of: (i) one percent of the number of shares of Common Stock then outstanding (which will equal approximately 550,923 shares immediately after the Offering); or (ii) the average weekly trading volume of the Common Stock during the four calendar weeks preceding the filing of a Form 144 with respect to such sale.
+In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned Restricted Shares for at least two years (including, in certain circumstances, the holding period of a prior owner) would be entitled to sell within any three-month period a number of shares that does not exceed the greater of: (i) one percent of the number of shares of Common Stock then outstanding (which will equal approximately 550,000 shares immediately after the Offering); or (ii) the average weekly trading volume of the Common Stock during the four calendar weeks preceding the filing of a Form 144 with respect to such sale.
 Sales under Rule 144 are also subject to certain "manner of sale" provisions and notice requirements and to the availability of current public information about TeleTech.
 Under Rule 144(k), a person who is not deemed to have been an affiliate of TeleTech at any time during the 90 days preceding a sale, and who has beneficially owned the shares proposed to be sold for at least three years (including, in certain circumstances, the holding period of a prior owner), is entitled to sell such shares without complying with the manner of sale, public information, volume limitation or notice provisions of Rule 144; therefore, unless otherwise restricted, "144(k) shares" may be sold immediately upon the completion of the Offering.